Board of Directors

 Cynthia has a doctorate in political science from Duke University and worked as a foreign policy consultant in Washington, DC before moving to Santa Fe in 1999.
 Since coming to Santa Fe, she has taught political science at the University of New Mexico and the College of Santa Fe and, more recently, worked as a tax accountant and a volunteer at the Con Alma Health Foundation.
 She also worked for the Santa Fe Botanical Garden in Development and works for the City of Santa Fe.
 In her spare time, she enjoys playing the piano and spending time with her family.

-Tony is a retired Pediatric Anesthesiologist who previously served as board president for CASA, FJD.
+Tony is a retired Pediatric Anesthesiologist who has served CASA First for over ten years, including previously as Board President.
 He presently serves on the Board of Directors for El Centro Community Health Clinic in Northern New Mexico.
-Tony is also a former CASA Volunteer.
+Tony is also a former CASA Volunteer Advocate and has seen first hand the need and impact of CASA First advocacy.
 During his free time, he enjoys traveling and hiking.
 Tony earned his MD at the University of North Carolina.

 With much Appreciation to Outgoing Board Members Dr Leonora Lopez and Gretchen Witti for their many years of CASA service.